Marketing, Manufacturing, Packaging and Labeling

-The storage, packaging and handling of medical devices products and medical devices shall comply with good distribution practices set forth in Order 256/2016.
+The storage, packaging and handling of medical devices products and medical devices shall comply with good distribution practices set forth in Ordinance 256/2016.

 14. What information must be included in medicine and device labeling?

-The labeling of medicinal products shall contain the following information:
+The labelling of medicinal products shall contain the following information:

 - name of the medicinal product followed by the common name where the product contains only one active substance and if its name is an invented name; where a medicinal product is available in several pharmaceutical forms and/or several strengths, the pharmaceutical form and/or the strength (baby, child or adult as appropriate) must be included in the name of the medicinal product;

 - active substances expressed qualitatively and quantitatively per dosage unit or according to the form of administration for a given volume or weight, using their common names;